FOSSClass/AbantOS-Elive/EliveUsersGuide.md

 *Edubuntu*

 A complete Linux based operating System targeted for primary and secondary education.
 It is freely available with community based support.
-The Edubuntu community is built on the ideas enshrined in the Edubuntu manifesto: that software, especially for education should be available free of charge and that software tools should be usable by people in their local language and despite any disabilities.
+The Edubuntu community is built on the ideas enshrined in the Edubuntu manifesto: that software, especially for education should be available free of charge and that software tools should be usable by people in their own language and despite any disabilities.
 [14]

 *Kubuntu*